Delay-minimizing capacity allocation in an infinite server queueing system: Numerical analysis

 The value $\sqrt{\rho}$ appeared in two places before: (1) The solution to the equation $L_0(\alpha)=L_1(\alpha(1-\alpha))$ is $\alpha=1-\sqrt{\rho}$, as was elaborated in Observation 2 of Section \ref{sec:geometric} (see also Figure \ref{fig:l_alpha}).
-This seems to be a critical point for the limit function $\ell(\alpha)$ for geometric service-rate series (with rate $\alpha$).
+This seems to be a critical point for the limit function $\ell(\alpha)$ for geometric service-rate sequence (with rate $\alpha$).
 (2) The optimal tail decay rate given in Proposition \ref{prop:TAP} is $\sqrt{\ell}$, where in the Poisson case we observe that $\ell\eqsim C\rho$ where $C$ is a constant that was in the range of $(1,1.15)$ in all examples computed.

 Let $\rho_0=\rho=\frac{\lambda}{\mu}$ and let $\rho_n:=\frac{\lambda p_{n}}{\mu-\sum_{i=1}^{n}\mu_i}$ denote the effective utilization of the sub-system excluding the first $n$ servers for $n\geq 1$.
-In Figure \ref{fig:rho} we see that the effective utilization series, given the approximate optimal service-rate series, is decreasing with $n$ for all parameter values.
-An interesting result is that in all examples the tail of the utilization level series decays geometrically.
-The rate of decay is slightly higher than $1-\mu_1$, that is to say the effective utilization decreases at a slower rate than the service-rate series, as expected.
+In Figure \ref{fig:rho} we see that the effective utilization sequence, given the approximate optimal service-rate sequence, is decreasing with $n$ for all parameter values.
+An interesting numerical result is that in all examples the tail of the utilization level sequence decays geometrically.
+The rate of decay is slightly higher than $1-\mu_1$, that is to say the effective utilization decreases at a slower rate than the service-rate sequence, as expected.